tirthajyoti/tirthajyoti/README.md

 ### Currently...

 - 🔭 I’m currently working on: lectures/workshops, courses, and spreading knowledge on machine learning/statistical modeling.
+In particular, I serving as the **Track Chair of "AI Optimization" track** for the **[ValleyML AI Expo 2021](https://www.valleyml.ai/)**.
+Also, I am developing course content for the **[ValleyML Fellowship program](https://www.valleyml.ai/fellowship)**.

 - 🌱 I’m currently learning: _ML flow management tools, and how AI/ML applies to Industrial IoT_.